flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 [`MethodChannel`][methodchannels-api-docs]s are an alternate way Flutter apps can invoke arbitrary native code.
-Unlike the FFI solution outlined in the previous step, MethodChannels are always asychronous, which might or might not matter to you, depending on your use case.
+Unlike the FFI solution described in the previous step, MethodChannels are always asychronous, which might or might not matter to you, depending on your use case.
 As with FFI and direct calls to native code, using a `MethodChannel`